nicolatoscan/bibtex-bot/README.md

 # bibtex-bot
 Search for a paper and get its bibtex on Telegram

+## How to use
+Text the bot on telegram [@bibtexcitebot](https://t.me/bibtexcitebot)

+If it doesn't work, my server might be down, sorry.

 ## How it works
 The bot will search the query on google scholar and return the bibtex for the first result.